-How to extract questions and responses from a Google Form
+Extract questions and responses from Google Forms

 Google Forms data lives in two places: the form itself (questions, answer options, settings) and the responses (one row per submission).
 Each has its own export path.